Storytelling ingredients include:

 To me, writing is the process of enacting a vision.
 I believe in pushing inward to hear what the heart speaks, so we can cultivate our own unique and powerful voices and experience the transformative power of storytelling.

 Were you or someone close to you sexually abused?
-I did not experience what my characters Libby and Angie do in Where People Like Us Live, but I am a survivor of sexual assault.
+I did not experience exactly what my characters Libby and Angie do in Where People Like Us Live, and I am a survivor of sexual assault, which is chronicled in my memoir The Shape of a Hundred Hips.
 Throughout my career, my adult and young adult writing has been focused on girls and women who grapple with identity and cultural questions.
-I explore the milieu of coming-of-age and how young people deal with conflict-ridden issues in their lives.
+I explore the milieu of both adulthood and coming-of-age experiences and how people deal with conflict-ridden issues in their lives.

 It is my firm belief that our culture can do more to see the signs of sexual violence perpetrated on others, and to understand that coming of age in a culture where sexual violence is so common, affects everyone.
 I believe powerful stories can sometimes do more to break down societal barriers than a raft of laws and legislation.
 That’s why I’m proud to be a part of RAINN’s (Rape, Abuse & Incest National Network) volunteer Speakers Bureau.

-As a young person, I was deeply influenced by the writings of John Steinbeck, and one of my all-time favorite young adult books is Sounder by William H. Armstrong.
+As a young person, I was deeply influenced by the writings of John Steinbeck.
 Louise Erdrich’s Love Medicine was a revelation.
-Those writers showed me what soul-stirring literature can do to raise a person’s awareness of the world around you.
+The writings of Jo Ann Beard and Cheryl Strayed continue to astonish me with both their precision and compassion.
+The book The Warmth of Other Suns by Isabel Wilkerson showed me the profound value of personal narratives as a way to let history teach me about the present.
+Those writers showed me what soul-stirring literature can do to raise a person’s awareness of the world.